 A good jacket is the most important thing, apart from good footwear, that you will pack for your trip to Iceland.
 If you go any time other than the height of summer, chances are good that you will experience freezing temperatures, especially if you head to the highlands, so something warm that keeps out moisture is essential.

 I spent €250 on my jacket at a department store in Berlin.
-Online, it’s only available in Sweden, but here’s a jacket that is almost exactly the same and even a bit cheaper.
-It comes in black, too!
+Online, it’s only available in Sweden, but here’s a jacket that is almost exactly the same in olive green!

 The other item to allot more of your packing budget to is snow boots.
 These will keep your feet warm and dry, and high-quality ones will stand the test of time, too!